thanpolas/javascript/README.md

     };
     ```

-  - Additional trailing comma: **Nope.** This can cause problems with IE6/7 and IE9 if it's in quirksmode.
+  - Additional trailing comma: **Yeap** for Node.js **Nope** for Browsers, this can cause problems with IE6/7 and IE9 if it's in quirksmode.
 Also, in some implementations of ES3 would add length to an array if it had an additional trailing comma.
 This was clarified in ES5 ([source](http://es5.github.io/#D)):

   > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
 This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.